 Archive Codes Explained | Jaguar Sol

 Every Jaguar Sol piece has an archive code so it can be identified, organized, and referenced without confusion as the brand grows.
-It’s not just an SKU.
 It’s a structured label that tells you what the piece is, where it belongs, and which exact entry it is in the archive.

 This guide breaks down how to read those codes in plain English.